Save money with rain water harvesting.

 The art of rainwater collection was forgotten for a very long time, but it’s making a bit of a comeback, with this environmentally friendly age we are moving into.
 For example, due to the Green Building Movement, you may begin to see more rainwater harvesting systems being implemented in America.

-A rainwater collection system can be as simple as collecting rain in a water tight barrel, or something a tad more elaborate, like harvesting the rainwater into large cisterns to supply your household with their water supply.
+A rainwater collection system can be as simple as collecting rain in a water-tight barrel, or something a tad more elaborate, like harvesting the rainwater into large cisterns to supply your household with water supply.

 There are many different benefits you could get from rainwater collection, including the obvious one – it’s free.

 Harvesting your own rainwater gives you the freedom to manage your own water supply, you have complete control over it.
 Not to mention that you’d be helping to conserve water around the world, whilst promoting self-sufficiency.
 Your garden would definitely benefit if you got into the habit of collecting rainwater too, as it’s better than the chlorinated, treated water from the taps – it is 100% natural after all!
 Implementing this system doesn’t have to be expensive at all, and it’s easy to retrofit to a building.
 These systems can also be very flexible, allowing to change their size or move them if and when necessary.